top of page

 How to handle it:

-A small wedding day emergency kit goes a long way.
+A small emergency kit goes a long way.
 Think safety pins, fashion tape, needle and thread, stain wipes, and a spare pair of tights or socks.
-Assign someone in the wedding party to keep it handy.
+Assign someone in your wedding party to keep it handy.

 If it’s something major (like a dress tear), pause and take a breath.
 Guests will always wait a few extra minutes, and most won’t even notice a delay.
 Better to start the day feeling calm and secure than rushed and frazzled.